-Do not direct water onto electrical components, plug connectors, seals or flexible hoses on the engine.
-Water may enter the part causing electrical damage or contaminating the engine oil.
-To prevent damage to engine components, keep the water moving at all times while cleaning the engine.
+Do not direct high pressure water onto seals or flexible hoses.
+Water may enter the part which will contaminate the system lubricants and fluids.
+To prevent damage to these components, keep a gentle flow of water moving at all times.
 Failure to comply may result in equipment damage.